purescript/trypurescript/README.md

 - Multiple view modes: code, output or both
 - Persistent session
 - Load PureScript code from Github Gists
-- Save PureScript code as annonymous Github Gists
+- Save PureScript code as anonymous Github Gists
     - (_Note: These Gists are not associated with your GitHub account and are visible to anyone with a link to them_)